appvia/terranetes/docs/terranetes-controller/developer/configuration.md

 ### Terraform variables

-The variables section `spec.variables` is a freeform map used to define all the variables the module can consume.
+The variables section `spec.variables` is a free form map used to define all the variables the module can consume.
 These are converted to HCL and provided into the workflow via `-var-file` on the `plan` and `apply` stages.

 For variables that are sensitive such as passwords it would be better to use the `spec.valueFrom` field.
 This is a collection of references to kubernetes secrets that hold the values.